OpenSourceEconomics/econ-project-templates/docs/src/quickstart.rst

     $ pip install cookiecutter

-  All additional dependencies will be installed into a newly created conda environment which is installed upon poject creation.
+  All additional dependencies will be installed into a newly created conda environment which is installed upon project creation.

   .. warning::